XervoIO/chunk-loader/README.md

 ### Options

 * `chunkSize`: defaults to `65536`.
 The size of each individual chunk sent to the server.
-* `beginProtocol`: defaults to `http`.
-The protocol used for the begin upload request.
-Can also be `https`.
+* `beginHost`: defaults to `http://localhost:80`.
+The full host url used for the begin upload request.
 The `tag` option can be used to pass identifying information, in which case you may want this request to go over https while the file upload goes over http.
-* `uploadProtocol`: defaults to `http`.
-The protocol used for uploaded chunks.
-Can also be `https`.
-* `host`: defaults to `localhost`.
-The host name of the server where files are uploaded.
-* `beginPort`: defaults to `8080`.
-The port where the begin upload request is sent.
-If using https, this could be set to 443.
-* `uploadPort`: defaults to `8080`.
-The port where uploaded chunks are sent.
+* `uploadHost`: defaults to `http://localhost:80`.
+The url where uploaded chunks are sent.
 * `retryLimit`: defaults to `100`.
 The number of time a failed chunk will retry.
 * `encrypted`: defaults to `false`.
 Whether or not to encrypt the file before sending.
 Files are encrypted using the [file-encryptor](https://github.com/onmodulus/file-encryptor) module.
 Unique